DiegoRossini/neologism-pipeline/README.md

 - **SymSpell typo correction** uses the language-specific frequency dictionary.
 If a candidate is one or two edits away from a known word, it's dropped as a typo.
 For language X, replace `vocabs/symspell_frequency_dict.txt` with a target-language frequency dictionary in the same `token<TAB>frequency` format.
 - **Word segmentation** uses the same SymSpell index to catch concatenated multi-word strings (`doomscroll` → `doom` + `scroll`) that were typed without spaces.
 Segmentation only finds valid splits in the language whose dictionary you supply.
 - **Stop-word list** (`utils/filtering_utils.py`) is loaded from spaCy's English stop-words by default.
 For language X, swap the import for `spacy.lang.<X>.stop_words.STOP_WORDS`.
-- **Lorem Ipsum filter** (also in `filtering_utils.py`) is a hard-coded Latin word list — generally keep it as-is regardless of target language since Lorem Ipsum boilerplate is universal.
+- **Lorem Ipsum filter** (also in `filtering_utils.py`) is a hard-coded list of *pseudo-Latin filler words* — Lorem Ipsum is not real Latin, it's the standard placeholder/dummy text used in design and publishing when the real content isn't ready yet.
+The same boilerplate string gets pasted into corpora in every language, so this filter is universally useful and should be kept as-is regardless of target language.
 - **Token-validity regex** in `is_valid_candidate()` assumes ASCII / Latin script.
 For non-Latin-script languages (Cyrillic, CJK, Arabic, etc.) you may need to widen the allowed character classes.
 - **Token length thresholds** in `config.py:VOCAB_FILTERING_CONFIG` (`min_token_length`, `max_token_length`, `min_word_length_typo`, `min_word_length_segmentation`) are tuned for English word distributions and may need adjustment for languages with longer average word lengths (Finnish, German compounds) or shorter ones (Chinese-romanized).